geoffblay/music-api/README.md

 All required packages are listed in [requirements.txt](requirements.txt) and can be installed locally using the following command:
 ![image](https://github.com/crobin27/music-api/assets/76970281/1f62f0b4-d099-4687-9606-6ade12ebcb81)

-### Set up your local environment
+### Local Environment Setup
-Follow steps listed [here](https://supabase.com/docs/guides/getting-started/local-development) in the Supabase documentation.
+For local setup and testing, we leveraged Supabase's local database setup and Docker to run the container locally.
+This local setup proved crucial in testing key features without corrupting the staging or production databases.
+Follow the steps listed [here](https://supabase.com/docs/guides/getting-started/local-development) in the Supabase documentation to get started.

 ### Environment Variables
-Create a .env file with these variables:
+Upon creation of the local Docker container and Postgres database, the following environment variables must be configured in a .env file located in the root of the project.
+The following fields must be included to ensure a stable connection to the local database.
 ```
 POSTGRES_USER="postgres"
 POSTGRES_PASSWORD="postgres"